 The florist/decorator must remove all decorations and equipment promptly after the ceremony and replace any furnishings that have been moved.

 The florist/decorator will be held responsible for all damage done to the building or furniture and is responsible for cleaning any wax from carpet or furniture that may result from the wedding.

 The members of the wedding party are responsible for removing all clothing, boxes, etc., after the service.

 No rice, birdseed, confetti, real or silk flowers, or any other substance may be thrown on Eastminster’ premises.

 Pictures may be taken before or after the service in any part of the building.
-No pictures may be taken in the sanctuary from the beginning of the processional to the end of the recessional with a flash.
+No flash pictures may be taken in the sanctuary from the beginning of the processional to the end of the recessional.

 (Pictures may be taken from the balcony or narthex during the ceremony, provided no flash or accessory lighting is used.)

 The service may be videotaped from the balcony.